-The taskforce has already realised some significant results: BTP made over 80 County Lines arrests (over 270 arrests in total by the 181 phone seizures, recovered 38 weapons and seized over £100k cash.
-Whilst the taskforce is deployed on specific County Lines intelligence-led operations, arrests are often made for other policing matters, including weapons, anti-social behaviour. low-level violence and identifying already wanted people.
+The taskforce has already realised some significant results: BTP made over 80 County Lines arrests (over 270 arrests in total by the Taskforce), 145 drug seizures, 181 phone seizures, recovered 38 weapons and seized over £100k cash.
+Whilst the taskforce is deployed on specific County Lines intelligence-led operations, arrests are often made for other policing matters, including weapons, anti-social behaviour, low-level violence and identifying already wanted people.